Rotational state changes in collisions of diatomic molecular ions with atomic ions: Model

-where $B$ is the rotational constant, $D$ the dipole moment, $\phi$ the azimutal angle around the molecular axis, $\theta_a$ the angle between molecular axis and electric field vector, and $\beta$ the angle between molecule and fixed scattering center in the CM frame, cf. Fig.~\ref{fig:scheme}(a).
-The Hamiltonian for apolar molecules reads
+where $B$ is the rotational constant, $D$ the dipole moment, and $\theta_a$ the angle between the molecular axis and the electric field vector, cf. Fig.~\ref{fig:scheme}(a).
+Note that $\theta_a$ is a function of the angles $\beta$ (between molecule and fixed scattering center in the CM frame), , $\theta$ (between the molecular axis and the $\hat{z}$-axis, i.e. the initial electric field direction) and $\phi$ (the azimuthal angle around the molecular axis), all of which are time-dependent.